dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 If they did that, there wouldn't be any more payphones to use to change into their alter-ego super hero costumes, so they can skip committee hearings to fly out to the Fortress of Solitude and kick it in Superman's sweet new crib ...
 I mean, fight crime.
-They couldn't fight crime.
-So nope.
+But nope.
 They're stuck in a committee deadlock.
 They diverted donations and propped up a SuperPAC to save all the payphones.

 Jesus, what would you do?
 You already know if you show up to that committee hearing once, the anti-payphone cabal is going to force a